winsoft666/QCefWidget/README.md

 The QCefWidget project provide a widget that used to render and interact with webpage.

-**The QCefWidget initial reference QCefView, thanks!
-However, the changes are quite a lot and also incompatible with QCefView, so these modify will not be merged into the QCefView.**

 Support:

 ✅ Supports both CEF OSR and non-OSR mode;